nepi-engine/nepi_edge_sdk_link/README.md

 _lib_ folder of the install.

 ### Runtime Dependencies
+As a convenience, the runtime dependencies can be loaded into your environment via the _setup.bash_ file in the root of the installation folder.

+      source /my/installation/folder/setup.bash

+will prepare your shell to run applications that leverage either the C or the Python version of the SDK.

+Here are the details:
 To use the C dynamic library, the loader search path must include the _lib_ folder of this install.
 This can be specified as a flag to the linker or provided through the _LD_LIBRARY_PATH_ environment variable.
 Alternatively, the dynamic library can be